turingschool/mod-0-curriculum/session1/index.md

 <a name="intro"></a>
 ## Intro

-* Instructor intros: David and Ellen
+* Instructor intros: David and Robert
 * Goals for session (see above)
 * Follow along by clicking the lesson plan in slack

-## Housekeeping
+## Housekeeping and Follow-ups

 * Did you get through your session 1 pre-work?
 Post in the chat!
 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
 * Session will be recorded and posted in Slack
 * <strong>NOTE</strong>: text typed into this page will not save, so don't refresh or close this window until you've reviewed your notes.
+* No computer yet?
+No worries!
+Message me if your computer isn't expected to get here this week!

 ### Breakout Rooms